logankoester/logankoester.github.com/_posts/2011-07-20-soonatra-coming-soon-pages-on-sinatra.markdown

 [Soonatra](https://github.com/agoragames/soonatra) is a simple [Sinatra](http://www.sinatrarb.com/) based framework for creating these pages quickly.

-[Soonatra](https://github.com/agoragames/soonatra)reduces the steps involved to:
+[Soonatra](https://github.com/agoragames/soonatra) reduces the steps involved to:

 1. Creating a mailing list (we're using [Mailchimp](http://mailchimp.com/))
 2. Choosing some colors/graphics that fit well with your brand
 3. Writing the page copy and setting an RSS feed url.
 4. Deploy to a free [Heroku](http://heroku.com/) account and parking your domain.

+It is easy to extend and manage multiple themes thanks to [Compass](http://compass-style.org/), and does not require a database, instead using [Redis](http://redis.io/) for RSS feed consumption and tracking A/B test results.

 You can fork the git repo and have your site up and running in minutes.